 Location by Arthur Yap is a two stanza free verse poem about being rooted and stationary in a mundane routine.
 The narrator of the poem is stuck in a village he feels has no life and watches it continue to be the same on a daily basis for years.
-He does wish that he could be a part of something bigger, better or more lively but he doesn’t make any changes to make that happen.
-It is almost as if he is sucked in to the cycle of continuous routine and predictability without the will to change his situation.
-You can read the poem here.
+He does wish that he could be a part of something bigger, better, or more lively but he doesn’t make any changes to make that happen.
+It is almost as if he is sucked into the cycle of continuous routine and predictability without the will to change his situation.
+You can read the poem Location here.

 The first stanza of this poem introduces the very frozen situation of the character.
 The first line itself gives the reader context; the village is introduced as “still” being there.
-By using the word still Yap is associating the concept of time and permanence to the village. the reader never having any connection to this village now has a sense of understanding that it is packed with history, culture and life that continues without anyone’s control, it is unwavering and consistent in its existence.
-Line two starts to suggest a negative relationship between the narrator and the village as he complains about the lack of change in village.
-The line is very short and simple, but it holds such a heavy weight; the reader can almost feel the burden of monotony the narrator endures on a daily basis due to the lack change he has been experience in his village.
+By using the word still, Yap is associating the concept of time and permanence to the village. the reader never had any connection to this village now has a sense of understanding that it is packed with history, culture, and life that continues without anyone’s control, it is unwavering and consistent in its existence.
+Line two starts to suggest a negative relationship between the narrator and the village as he complains about the lack of change in the village.
+The line is very short and simple, but it holds such a heavyweight; the reader can almost feel the burden of monotony the narrator endures on a daily basis due to the lack of change he has been experiencing in his village.
 Moving on to line three it becomes obvious that the character is exhausted and frustrated by his situation.
 This line also exposes to the reader that the character has spent much of his time thinking about his monotonous life and has come to a conclusion.
 The third line is also the beginning of a confession that leaks into the next few lines.
 The next three lines conclude this stanza, and they do so with a realization, conclusion and confession all rolled into one thought; that if he stays in this village he will be left there forever a part of the unchanging village, swallowed by its routine existence.
 It is quite apparent that the narrator desires more to life than his location is offering him.
 He feels stuck and knows that if he doesn’t actually do something about it, he will be in this village for whatever time he has left to live; eventually freezing himself as a part of the wearisome cycle of unwavering routine that the village is.

 The second and final stanza of this poem discloses the rest of the narrator’s thoughts and emotions regarding his life in the village; it also informs the reader why he finds the lack of change to be such a negative reality.